-is a 1938 film adaptation of the novel of the same name, and the first U.S. sound version of the film.
+A Christmas Carol is a 1938 film adaptation of the novel of the same name, and the first U.S. sound version of the film.

 This film provides examples of:

-- Adaptation Expansion: The film includes several scenes of Fred and Bob Cratchit being Christmassy that are not in the book.
+- The film includes several scenes of Fred and Bob Cratchit being Christmassy that are not in the book.

-- Adapted Out: This is one of the few versions that completely removes Ebenezer's doomed romance with Belle, although the Ghost of Christmas Past does hint at it, saying that she had yet to show him the "black years" of his life.
+- This version completely removes Ebenezer's doomed romance with Belle, although the Ghost of Christmas Past does hint at it, saying that she had yet to show him the "black years" of his life.

 - Jacob Marley Apparel: The ghost of Jacob Marley is wearing the clothes he was buried in.

-- Oh Crap!: Bob Cratchit's reaction when he discovers that he hit Scrooge with a snowball.
+- Oh, Crap!: Bob Cratchit's reaction when he discovers that he hit Scrooge with a snowball and damaged his hat.

 - The Unreveal: Scrooge extinguishes the Ghost of Christmas Past before she can show him "the black years of [his] life".